Akhil-Ajy/Dollar/README.md

 3. **CI/CD pipeline failures**
    - Check GitHub Actions logs for error details
-   - Verify that all secrets are correctly set
+   - Verify that all the secrets are correctly set

 ## License